ryanatkn/gro/src/docs/philosophy.md

-- **respect sources of truth**: without authoritatives sources of information, you cannot derive data and code with confidence, muddying the model of relationships and flow in your emergent system language, dashing any hopes of holistic automation;
+- **respect sources of truth**: without authoritatives sources of information, you cannot derive data and code with confidence, muddying the model of relationships and flow in your emergent system language, dashing any hopes of holistic automation
-  we should support patterns for defining sources of truth and deriving useful information throughout our systems (e.g. codegen & JSON schema)
+  - we should support patterns for defining sources of truth and deriving useful information throughout our systems (e.g. codegen & JSON schema)
+  - our tools and meta tools should be the same technologies, so they can feed into each other
 - **don't pass the buck, own it**:
   - follow end UX through to DX and take responsibility for every detail and dependency (in theory lol)